moffzilla/AWS-Fundamentals/README.md

 	Under "~/CloudFormation"

-2.- Ansible + Containerized Apache
+2.- Ansible + Docker Apache

 	Under "~/Ansible"

-This is a simple playbook for Provisioning an AWS instance and Installing Docker-CE and Apache, inlcuding recommended packages.
-Adding a secondary HDD for hosting Apache default Document Roots with a customized default Welcome Page
+This is a simple playbook for Provisioning an AWS instance and Installing Docker-CE and Apache, Adding a secondary HDD for hosting Apache default Document Roots with a customized default Welcome Page.
+Deploying Apache as a Docker Container.

 Execute:
 	ansible-playbook Ansible/ec2_Apache.yml -vvvv --user=ubuntu